tommifloor/pinterest-data-pipeline693/README.md

 # 3. Batch Workflow

 ### Overview:
-> The `user_posting_emulation.py` script sends the data through an API to an AWS EC2 client computer running Apache Kafka, where it is forwarded for storage in an AWS S3 bucket through MSK Connect.
+> The `user_posting_emulation.py`-script sends the data through an API to an AWS EC2 client computer running Apache Kafka, where it is forwarded through an MSK cluster to storage in an AWS S3 bucket.
 The S3 bucket is mounted to Databricks, where the data is cleaned, integrated, and analyzed.
 The process is then automated to run on a daily basis as a batch process using Apache Airflow.

 ## Kafka and AWS MSK
-[Apache Kafka](https://kafka.apache.org/) is installed on an [AWS EC2](https://aws.amazon.com/ec2/) instance and connected to an [AWS MSK](https://aws.amazon.com/msk/).
+[Apache Kafka](https://kafka.apache.org/) is installed on an [AWS EC2](https://aws.amazon.com/ec2/) instance and connected to an [AWS MSK](https://aws.amazon.com/msk/) Kafka cluster.

-Authentication between the EC2 instance and MSK cluster is managed via [AWS IAM](https://aws.amazon.com/iam/) by configuring SASL authentication in the EC2 Kafka client's client.properties file.
+Authentication between the EC2 instance and MSK cluster is managed via [AWS IAM](https://aws.amazon.com/iam/) by configuring SASL authentication in the EC2 Kafka client's `client.properties`-file.

 Three Kafka topics are used to categorize the Pinterest data:
 > <your_UserId>.pin for Pinterest posts data
 > <your_UserId>.geo for post geolocation data
 > <your_UserId>.user for post user data

 A REST API in the AWS API Gateway to send data to the MSK cluster.
-Once the API is deployed, it's invoke urls are integrated into `user_posting_emulation.py`-script to enable it to send data to the MSK cluster.
+Once the API is deployed, it's invoke URLs are integrated into `user_posting_emulation.py`-script, enabling it to send data to the MSK cluster.

 ## Data Storage in AWS S3

 The [Confluent.io Kafka Connector](https://docs.confluent.io/platform/current/kafka-rest/index.html) is used to connect the MSK cluster to [AWS S3](https://aws.amazon.com/s3/) storage.
-The connector directs data from the MSK cluster to specified S3 bucket.
+The connector directs data from the MSK cluster to a specified S3 bucket.

-Running the `user_posting_emulation.py` will not send data from the AWS database to the MSK cluster, which will then be transferred to the S3 bucket for storage.
+Running the `user_posting_emulation.py` sends data from the AWS database to the MSK cluster, which will then be transferred to the S3 bucket for storage.

 ## Databricks: Batch Processing
 The S3 bucket is mounted to [Databricks](https://www.databricks.com/) using the `access.ipynb` and `s3_mount.ipynb` scripts.
 It is then cleaned for ease of reading and for further integration and analysis.

-The data processing is performed using [PySpark](https://spark.apache.org/docs/latest/api/python/index.html), the Python API for use with [Apache Spark](https://spark.apache.org/), a data engineering and analytics engine that can be scaled to requirements.
+The data processing is performed using [PySpark](https://spark.apache.org/docs/latest/api/python/index.html), the Python API for use with [Apache Spark](https://spark.apache.org/), a data engineering and analytics engine that can be scaled to demand.

 The data cleaning and analyis processing can be viewed in full detail in the `databricks_notebooks/batch`-folder and `databricks_notebooks/data_analysis.ipynb`-script, respectively.